yifanwang97/Explainable-fuzzy-integral/README.md

 In this way, we can obtain the accuracy and F1 score on the validation datasets.

-The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/F1_score.txt".
+The results are shown in a text file named "F1_score.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 ```
 python main_FI_CNN_all.py